Algomen/WebDevBootcamp/Notes.md

 ## CSS Display
 - <span>content</span> -> Span tags ususally have a different value for the display property
 - display:
-    - block -> Takes up the entire full width
+    - block -> Takes up the entire full width (by default)
     - inline -> The next element goes to the same line (all elements inline need to go in the same line).
 All elements go in the same line and you cant change the height
-    - inline-block -> They can go in the same line but you can change height and width of elements
+    - inline-block -> They can go in the same line but you can change height and width of elements.
+Applied to the children
     - none -> Element will disappear

 ## CSS Float